A Comparative Analysis

 Environmental risk disclosure and Financial Performance

-Audiences for environmental risk disclosure
+Audiences for risk disclosure

 Nature of Environmental Risk Disclosure